torchbox/wagtail-storages/README.rst

         # where the documents should use wagtail-storages.
         AWS_DEFAULT_ACL = "private"

-        # We generally use this setting in the production to put the S3 bucket
+        # We generally use this setting in production to put the S3 bucket
         # behind a CDN using a custom domain, e.g. media.llamasavers.com.
         # https://django-storages.readthedocs.io/en/latest/backends/amazon-S3.html#cloudfront
         if "AWS_S3_CUSTOM_DOMAIN" in os.environ:
             AWS_S3_CUSTOM_DOMAIN = os.environ["AWS_S3_CUSTOM_DOMAIN"]

-        # When signing URLs is facilitated, the region must be set, because the
+        # When signing URLs is enabled, the region must be set.
-        # global S3 endpoint does not seem to support that.
-Set this only if
+        # The global S3 endpoint does not seem to support signed URLS.
-        # necessary.
+        # Set this only if you will be using signed URLs.
         if "AWS_S3_REGION_NAME" in os.environ:
             AWS_S3_REGION_NAME = os.environ["AWS_S3_REGION_NAME"]